Kotlin/kotlinx.coroutines/reactive/kotlinx-coroutines-reactor/README.md

 | -------- | ---------------
 | [Job.asMono][kotlinx.coroutines.Job.asMono] | Converts a job to a hot Mono
 | [Deferred.asMono][kotlinx.coroutines.Deferred.asMono] | Converts a deferred value to a hot Mono
-| [ReceiveChannel.asFlux][kotlinx.coroutines.channels.ReceiveChannel.asFlux] | Converts a streaming channel to a hot Flux
 | [Scheduler.asCoroutineDispatcher][reactor.core.scheduler.Scheduler.asCoroutineDispatcher] | Converts a scheduler to a [CoroutineDispatcher]

 <!--- MODULE kotlinx-coroutines-core -->